oracle-devrel/cd3-automation-toolkit/docs/greenfield-jenkins.md

 **Step 4:**
-<br>Select the workflow as **Create Resources in OCI(Greenfield Workflow)**.
+<br>Select the workflow as **Create New Resources in OCI(Greenfield Workflow)**.
 Choose single or multiple MainOptions as required and then corresponding SubOptions.
 <br> Check out [this](multiple-services-jenkins.md) while selcting multiple options simultaneously.
 <br>Below screenshot shows creation of Compartments (under Identity) and Tags.